leninhasda/santali-phonetic-for-chrome/README.md

 # SantaliPhonetic Keyboard for Chrome

 SantaliPhonetic keyboard extensions adds support to write in Santali anywhere in the internet.
-It supports any chromium based browser that can download extension from chrome web store.
+It supports any chromium based browser that can download extensions from chrome web store.

 ### Usage
 1. Install from chrome web store
-2. Open a web page and hit `Ctrl+e` to start typing
+2. Open a web page and hit `CTRL+E` to start typing
-3. Hit `Ctrl+e` to disable again
+3. Hit `CTRL+E` to disable again

 ### Features
 - Works on any input field on any webpage